noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 - at-rules: used to convey metadata & conditional information e.g. `@IDENTIFIER (RULE);`

+  - media query: control the layout of an element based on viewport dimensions/features
-  - media query: consits of a media type and zero/more expressions that check for the conditions of particular m edia features
+    - consits of a media type and zero/more expressions that check for the conditions of particular media features
   - page: modify margins, orphans, widows, and page breaks when printing a document
   - font-face: specify a custom font loaded from a remote/server or user's computer
     - most browsers only download `@font-face` fonts if the font-family is actually used in a CSS declaration